 The next step is for us to review this document and decide what can be done or determine where we might need to make adjustments.

 Thanks for the opportunity to help Wonderful grow.

-Now, how about your “wonderful” agency?
-Give me a shout at firstname.lastname@example.org if you want to become more profitable, too.
+Now, how about your “wonderful” agency and its very own advertising agency process?
+Give me a shout at email@example.com if you want to become more profitable, too.